FouriYe/ReZSL-TIP23/readme.md

 | SUN | 63.2 | 47.4 | 34.8 | 40.1 |

 ## Usage of ReMSE
-Of course, our ReMSE could be easily apply to other regression or multi-modal tasks.
+Of course, our ReMSE could be easily applied to other regression or multi-modal tasks.
 We provide examples of how to apply ReMSE on other customized datasets and/or models:
 ```python
 from REZSL.modeling import ReZSL, weighted_RegressLoss